ashthaf/Phishing-Email-Investigation/Cases/Case-02-PayPal/Analysis/06-Content_Analysis.md

 ---

-# HTML Form Analysis
+# 📝 HTML Form Analysis

-The email was examined for embedded HTML forms.
+The HTML source was examined for embedded forms.

 ### Command